-Use Case ID: #O1 Use Case Title: Operator's registration Created By: Emy Apostolopoulou Last Updated By: Joan Guisado-Gámez Date Created: 23/3/18 Last Revision Date: 12/4/2018 Actors: Operator (OP) Description: The operator registers in the platfor status, proof of registration as a trans Trigger The operator accesses the operator's platform and clicks sig n up to start registration process.
-Preconditions: The operators must have a network of onnection.
+Use Case ID: #O1 Use Case Title: Operator's registration Created By: Emy Apostolopoulou Last Updated By: Joan Guisado-Gámez Date Created: 23/3/18 Last Revision Date: 12/4/2018 Actors: Operator (OP) Description: The operator registers in the platfor status, proof of registration as a trans - Trigger The operator accesses the operator's platform and clicks sig n up to start registration process.
+Preconditions: The operators must have a network c onnection.
 Postconditions: GDPR compliance Normal Flow: The operator opens the operator's portal for the first time and a sign up/log in screen appears.
 The platform asks the operator to subscribe using an email.
 The operator inserts his/her email address and defines a password.
 The portal requests information (i.e. operator company's name, username, operator's official email, second email (optional)).
 The operator fills in all the required information.
 The platform requests from the operator to provide a list of documents (e.g. VAT registration number, proof of legal entity status, proof of registration as a transport operator under the national law etc.).
-The operator uploads the required documents in a specific format.
+The operator sends the required documents in a specific format.
 The system sends email to operator's given email to verify registration.
-The operator sends an automated verification message to platform.
 After the verification, the operator logs in.
 A "terms and condition" screen appears.
 The operator accepts them in order to proceed and use the platform.
-The portal presents two options "see users' information" and "provide information".
-Flows: Alternative Flow 1 6.
-The operator does not send the automated verification message.
-7. The platform sends message reminding the operator to verify its registration.
-Alternative Flow 2 10.
-The registration process fails for whatever reason (e.g. the operator does not get the confirmation e-mail).
-11. The operator contacts the online support.
-12. Online support categorizes the problem and assists the operator to solve it.
-13. Operator tries again to register successfully.
+Alternative Flows: Alternative Flow 1 6.
+The operator does not send t 7.
+The platform sends message Alternative Flow 2 10.
+The registration process fails confirmation e-mail).
+11. The operator contacts the or 12.
+Online support categorizes th 13.
+Operator tries again to regist reminding the operato for whatever reason (e lline support. ne problem and assists or to verify its registration. e.g. the operator does not get the